rpm-software-management/mock/docs/Releasing-Mock.md

 ## Release checklist overview

-0. Make sure all GitHub CI checks are passing for the latest commit
+0. Make sure all GitHub CI checks are passing for the latest commit.
+   Roughly check the commits that are to be released:

+        $ tito report --untagged-commits

 1. Change to the correct local branch, e.g. `main`